 The Rainbow Alliance of Unitarian Universalist Congregation of Binghamton initiates outreach, support and education both within the church community, and the larger community in a continuing effort toward the acceptance of persons of diverse sexual orientations and gender identities.
 Activities of the Rainbow Alliance include workshops, discussions, and worship services and social gatherings.

-Welcoming Congregation is a term for congregations that have voted to affirm, welcome and support gay, lesbian, bisexual and transgender people.
+Welcoming Congregation is a term for congregations that have voted to affirm, welcome and support gay, lesbian, bisexual and transgender people and support LGBTQ+ people, including those whose gender identities are gender-fluid and non-binary.
 This concept came about because people of non-majority sexual identity often feel unsafe in religious organizations, feeling that they must stay “in the closet” or feeling subtly excluded.

 The Unitarian Universalist Congregation of Binghamton voted to become a Welcoming Congregation on May 31st, 1992.
 The UUCB has been enriched by its decision; it has enjoyed the presence of people who might not otherwise have joined the congregation, and it has deepened its spirituality by acting out its principal, that UU’s respect the integrity of all people, not only the majority.
 Persons of non-majority sexual orientation will feel welcome at UUCB, whether or not they choose to reveal their true identity.